Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

 Get a message thread by message ID36.

-Using a non-first-message ID will behave as if the message thread's first message ID was specified.
+Specifying the ID of any message in the same thread gives you the same list.
+I.e., using a non-first message ID will behave as if the first message ID of the thread was specified.

 Returns a listing structure containing one element which is the message thread.